 But for those of us who need a bit more horror in our Halloweens, there is a darker side of Seoul to be explored.
 Check out some of these more sinister locales.

-The Seodaemun Prison History Hall (map/info) is not only informative, it's super creepy.
-Once a jail for Korean independence activists during the Japanese colonial rule, it's now a history museum and a monument that celebrates Korea's fight for independence.
+Once a jail for Korean independence activists during the Japanese colonial rule, the Seodaemun Prison History Hall is now a history museum and a monument that celebrates Korea's fight for independence during the Japanese occupation.
 Although it is educational and very moving, one cannot ignore the bone-chilling sensations when walking its halls.

 You can also personally meet one of the city's many shamans to receive your own tarot or saju (Korean astrology) reading.
 As using shrinks is still quite taboo here, many Koreans will visit fortune tellers when faced with a certain dilemma or need advice about an important upcoming event.
 Many young Koreans will also visit shamans for fun with friends or on a date.

 Tarot card and saju readers can be found in droves along the shopping streets of Hongdae, near Hyehwa Station (Line 4) and along the walls of Tapgol Park in Insadong.

 Most of them do not speak English, however, so bring along a Korean friend to help translate.
 Check out my personal experience with a Korean tarot card reader here.